btdobbs/AI/Project/05/README.md

 <Constant shape=1x1 at 0x11a89efd0>
 ```

-The input features x and the correct label y are provided in the form of nn.Constant nodes.
-The shape of x will be batch_size x num_features, and the shape of y is batch_size x num_outputs.
-So, each row of x is a point/ sample, and a column is the same feature of some samples.
+The input features `x` and the correct label `y` are provided in the form of `nn.Constant` nodes.
+The shape of `x` will be `batch_size x num_features`, and the shape of `y` is `batch_size x num_outputs`.
+So, each row of `x` is a point/ sample, and a column is the same feature of some samples.
 Here is an example of computing a dot product of x with itself, first as a node and then as a Python number.

 ```py
 >>> nn.DotProduct(x, x)